winkleink/spiderchart/README.md

 Once completed a .jpeg file is created using the students name as the filename

  Once done you will have individual jpeg files for each of the students with their scores plotted

+#Attribution
+Idea by Sway Grantham
+Images for the characters created by  Andrew Palfreyman